scrapy/scrapy/docs/topics/items.rst

 Here are some examples of common tasks performed with items, using the ``Product`` item :ref:`declared above  <topics-items-declaring>`.
-You will notice the API is very similar to the `dict`_ API.
+You will notice the API is very similar to the :class:`dict` API.

 Creating items
 --------------